rajanadar/VaultSharp/README.md

 * The Vault system is a secret management system built as an Http Service by Hashicorp.
 * This library supports all the Vault Service Apis documented here: https://www.vaultproject.io/docs/http/

-### VaultSharp 0.4.x should completely support Vault Service 0.4.0
+### VaultSharp 0.6.1 completely supports Hashicorp's Vault 0.6.1

 ### What is the deal with the Versioning of VaultSharp?
 (Y U NO 1.0.0)

-* This library is written for the Vault Service version 0.4.0
+* This library is written for Hashicorp's Vault Service
 * The Vault service is evolving constantly and the Hashicorp team is rapidly working on it.
-* Pretty soon, we should have an 1.0.0 version of the Vault Service from Hashicorp.
+* Pretty soon, they should have an 1.0.0 version of the Vault Service from Hashicorp.
 * Because this client library is intended to facilititate the Vault Service operations, this library makes it easier for its consumers to relate to the Vault service it supports.
-* Hence a version of 0.4.x denotes that this library will completely support the Vault 0.4.x Service Apis.
+* Hence a version of 0.6.1 denotes that this library will completely support the Vault 0.6.1 Service Apis.
-* Tomorrow when Vault Service gets upgraded to 0.5.x, this library will be modified accordingly and versioned as 0.5.x
+* Tomorrow when Vault Service gets upgraded to 0.6.2, this library will be modified accordingly and versioned as 0.6.2

 ### How do I use VaultSharp?
 Give me a code example